CloscaMarius/BudgetTracker/README.md

 - includes some unit tests for DB part (using JUnit library)

 Code structure:

 - java code is organized in packages by its role, on layers:
   - db - database part, including DTOs and DAOs, as well as the code to init and connect to the db
   - ui - code related to the interface/presentation layer
   - root package - the main classes for the types of interfaces it supports

-- web resources are found in main/resources folder:
+- web resources are found in `main/resources` folder:
-  - public - static resources to be served by server directly (images, css files)
+  - under `/public` folder - static resources to be served by the web server directly (images, css files)
-  - directly in resources - the Velocity templates
+  - all other (directly under `/resources`) - the Velocity templates

 Note: the focus of this project is on the back-end part, not so much on front-end part.